udayakumar-s/ej2-angular-docs/ej2-angular/tab/accessibility.md

 ---
 layout: post
 title: Accessibility in Angular Tab component | Syncfusion
-description: Learn here all about Accessibility in Syncfusion ##Platform_Name## Tab component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Accessibility in Syncfusion Angular Tab component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Accessibility
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Accessibility in Angular Tab component